OfficeDev/office-js-docs-pr/docs/testing/debug-add-ins-using-f12-developer-tools-on-windows-10.md

 You need the following software:

-- The F12 developer tools, which is part of Windows 10.
+- The F12 developer tools, which are included in Windows 10.

 - The Office client application that hosts your add-in.

 - Your add-in.

+### Using the Debugger

 This example uses Word and a free add-in from the Office Store.

-### Using the Debugger

-1. Open the Office client application on your computer.

-    Open Word and choose a blank document.
+1. Open Word and choose a blank document.

-2. On the  **Insert** tab in the Ribbon, choose the **My Add-ins** button and load an Add-in from the Store or your Add-in Catalog.
+2. On the  **Insert** tab, in the Add-ins group, Store and select the QR4Office add-in.
+(You can load any add-in from the Store or your add-in catalog.)

-    For this example, choose the Store button and select the QR4Office add-in.

 3. Launch the F12 development tools that corresponds to your version of Office: